michaelrsweet/michaelrsweet.github.com/rasterview/rasterview.md

 or drag a zoom box on the page to zoom in.
-You can also use *pan* mode (`P`) to drag/pan the page in the window, *zoom out* mode (`SHIFT + Z`) to click on the page to zoom out, or *color viewing* mode (`C`) to click or drag the mouse and view the raw colors on the page.
+You can also use *pan* mode (`P`) to drag/pan the page in the window, *zoom out* mode (`SHIFT + Z`) to click on the page to zoom out, or *color viewing* mode (`C`) to click or drag the mouse and view the raw colors on the page and copy the color values to the clipboard.

 Keyboard Shortcuts